AltropInc/alt/doc/script/Functor.md

 SuperClassName Derived(x, y: int) { }
 SuperClassName Derived(x, y, z:: int) { }
 ```
-Each simple class form of the class `Derived` is a `function`, i.e., The function class `Derived` has three functions.
+Each simple class form of the function class is a `function`.
+The function class `Derived` has three functions.
 The benefit of using separated simple class forms for a function class is that we can introduce more functions (function overloading) for a function class later whenever as needed.

-The class `func` is a built-in functional class which uses an efficient and sequential procedure based on the call stack technique for a traditional function call protocol.
-Use the `func` class, we can defines functions such as:
+The class [func](FunctionalClass.md) is a built-in functional class which uses an efficient and sequential procedure based on the call stack technique for a traditional function call protocol.
+Use the `func` class, we can defines functions as below:
 ```altscript
 func sum(values: int...): int
 {